ExpHP/ExpHP.github.io/_posts/2018-09-16-lockout-part-1.md

 ## Thoughts?
 Corrections?

 I'm trying to get [staticman](https://staticman.net/) set up for comments, but it doesn't seem to be acknowledging my Github invite at the moment.
-For now, you can comment on this URLO thread (FIXME: add link!).
+For now, you can comment on [this URLO thread](https://users.rust-lang.org/t/blog-post-lockout-everything-you-know-about-lifetimes-is-wrong/20483).

+---

 <!-- FIXME should instead do this by sticking something into the `footnotes` div directly, through... hell, I dunno.
 JS?
 CSS? -->
 ## Foodnotes